8 Common Reasons Generators Stop Working & How to Fix It

 By understanding the connections between common problems and solutions, you can ensure your generators run as efficiently as possible so you can make the most of your purchase or rental.
-Here are some of the most common causes for a standby generator not working:
+Here are some of the most common reasons a standby generator may stop working:

 1. The Battery Fails